Limeade1209/7DTD/Bloodstone/Readme.txt

 * Bloodstone schematics now have a chance of being sold at traders
 * Bloodstone tools now unlock and progress alongside steel tools
 * Cans of blood can now be crafted from 5 hell hash
+* Steel doors ( powered ) now upgrade to bloodstone doors ( powered )
-* Steel double doors ( unpowered ) now upgrade to bloodstone double doors [ no texture change ]
+* Steel double doors ( powered / unpowered ) now upgrade to bloodstone double doors [ no texture change ]
 * Tweaked bloodstone loot bags
 * Tweaked spawning of small steve, and giants